Lebanon travel guide

 Celebratory gunfire is common in Lebanon and there is a risk to British Nationals from gunfire being fired in residential areas in reaction to major regional developments.
 If you hear gunfire, take cover immediately.
 Protests related to regional events could also take place at short notice and may escalate quickly.
 Exercise caution, avoid demonstrations, and monitor local media for developments.

-Wider regional developments
+Wider regional escalation

 Local support